diegocard/awesome-html5/README.md

 ## Contributing

-Your contributions are always welcome!
+Your contributions are always welcome for making our community more better!